bbertoni/R-Programs/Coursera/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Input Data
 The input data accelerometer data from Samsung Galaxy S Smartphones is described here http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and was obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip on June 2, 2016.

 This data contains many files and folders.
-I used the data that they provided which they derived from the raw data and randomly divided into a "training" set and a "test set.
+I used the data that they provided which they derived from the raw data and randomly divided into a "training" set and a "test" set.
 In particular I made use of the files

 * "UCI HAR Dataset/train/X_train.txt" - contains 561 derived variables describing training observations
 * "UCI HAR Dataset/train/subject_train.txt" - contains the subject number for each of the training observations